 And you need to be a businessperson if you want to make passive income (or any kind of good income from your work, really).

-The good news is that there’s no reason you can’t be both.
+The good news is there’s no reason you can’t be both.
 I like to think that when I’m writing, I’m an artist, pure and simple.
 But once I’ve finished writing, I put my business hat on and go out and kick ass.
 I negotiate like the best of them, I expect the best rates for my work, and I don’t sell myself short.

 Think of yourself as a business with assets and liabilities, expense reports, and clients, not as a writer who earns a paycheck.